Original Pdf: pdf

 Abstract: Deep learning models are vulnerable to adversarial examples crafted by applying human-imperceptible perturbations on benign inputs.
-However, under the black-box setting, most existing adversaries often have a low transferability to attack other defense models.
+However, under the black-box setting, most existing adversaries often have a poor transferability to attack other defense models.
 In this work, from the perspective of regarding the adversarial example generation as an optimization process, we propose two new methods to improve the transferability of adversarial examples, namely Nesterov Iterative Fast Gradient Sign Method (NI-FGSM) and Scale-Invariant attack Method (SIM).
-NI-FGSM aims to adapt Nesterov accelerated gradient into the iterative attacks so as to effectively look ahead and avoid the “missing” of the global maximum.
+NI-FGSM aims to adapt Nesterov accelerated gradient into the iterative attacks so as to effectively look ahead and improve the transferability of adversarial examples.
 While SIM is based on our discovery on the scale-invariant property of deep learning models, for which we leverage to optimize the adversarial perturbations over the scale copies of the input images so as to avoid "overfitting” on the white-box model being attacked and generate more transferable adversarial examples.
 NI-FGSM and SIM can be naturally integrated to build a robust gradient-based attack to generate more transferable adversarial examples against the defense models.
-Empirical results on ImageNet dataset and NIPS 2017 adversarial competition demonstrate that our attack methods exhibit higher transferability and achieve higher attack success rates than state-of-the-art gradient-based attacks.
+Empirical results on ImageNet dataset demonstrate that our attack methods exhibit higher transferability and achieve higher attack success rates than state-of-the-art gradient-based attacks.

 Keywords: adversarial examples, adversarial attack, transferability, Nesterov accelerated gradient, scale invariance